-Sentence (8) contains both concord (dashed line), and agreement (solid line).
-Crucially, concord obtains, internally to the PP, between an AP (c'ijab 'new.N') and a neuter NP (školalda 'school.LOC') in the locative case but fails to obtain between the same noun phrase and the agreeing postposition ask'ow 'next to', which instead agrees with the masculine internal argument of $wu\chi$ - 'beat', just like the verb itself.
+Sentence (8) contains both concord (dashed line) and agreement (solid line).
+Crucially, concord obtains, internally to the PP, between an AP (c'ijab 'new.n') and a neuter NP (školalda 'school.LOC') in the locative case but fails to obtain between the same noun phrase and the agreeing postposition ask'ow 'next to', which instead agrees with the masculine internal argument of $wu\chi$ - 'beat', just like the verb itself.

 The third consideration is an Avar-internal observation concerning the exponents of concord and agreement.
-While the singular M(w), F(j) and N(b) are the same for agreement and concord, they diverge in the case of PL: r signals agreement and l concord.
+While the singular M (w), F (j), and N (b) are the same for agreement and concord, they diverge in the case of PL: r signals agreement and l concord.

-(9) c'ija-l/\r łimal hani-r/\l-e r/\l-ač'- ana new-pL kids.ABS here-pL- to pL- come-pST 'New children have come here.'
+(9) c'ija-l/r łimal hani-r/l-e r/l-ač'- ana new-PL children.ABS here-PL- to PL- come-PST 'New children have come here.'

-The AP c'ijal 'new.PL' in (9) undergoes concord with the head noun limal 'kids' and carries, as a result, the plural concord suffix -l.
-The AdvP hanir 'here.PL', in contrast, is specified with the same plural morpheme -r as the finite verb r- $a\check{c}$ 'ana.
+The AP c'ijal 'new.PL' in (9) undergoes concord with the head noun limal 'children.ABS' and, as a result, carries the plural concord suffix -l.
+The AdvP hanir 'here.PL', in contrast, is specified with the same plural morpheme -r as the finite verb $r-a\check{c}'ana$.

-Having seen that adposition agreement in Avar is an instance of genuine $\phi$ -agreement, let us now consider the challenges that Avar agreeing adpositions pose for existing accounts of $\phi$ -agreement.
-The discussion to follow examines the structural relations between the $\phi$ -probes and absolutive goals in two distinct structural configurations: one where the adposition attaches to the vP which already contains all of the verb's core arguments (vP-peripheral adpositions, §4), and one where the adposition is situated low in the vP, lower than the external argument (vP-internal adpositions, §5).
+Having seen that adposition agreement in Avar is an instance of genuine φ -agreement, let us now consider the challenges that Avar agreeing adpositions pose for existing accounts of φ -agreement.
+The discussion to follow examines the structural relations between the φ probes and absolutive goals in two distinct structural configurations: one where the adposition attaches to the vP, which already contains all of the verb's core arguments (vP-peripheral adpositions; section 4), and one where the adposition is situated low in the vP, lower than the external argument (vP-internal adpositions; section 5).
 That the two configurations are indeed distinct is evidenced by their semantic interpretation: vP-peripheral adpositions specify the location of the entire event, including the external argument, rather than exclusively the location of the internal argument.
-As for vP-internal adpositions, they, conversely, only specify the location of the internal argument to the exclusion of the external argument.
+As for vP-internal adpositions, conversely they specify the location of the internal argument only, to the exclusion of the external argument.
 Neither construction is thus reducible to the other.

-4 vP-peripheral Adpositions
+4 vP-Peripheral Adpositions

-One set of prototypical environments for vP-level adverbials and PP-modifiers such as (10a) and (10b) involves their adjunction to vP effecting event modification.
+One set of prototypical environments for vP-level adverbials and PPmodifiers such as those in (10a) and (10b) involves their adjunction to vP, effecting event modification.

-(10) a. školal- da χadu- W jasał was w -uxana school.obl -LOC behind- -M girl.erg boy.abs м-beat.psт 'The girl beat the boy up behind the school.'
+(10) a. školal- da χadu- w jasał was w-uχana school.oBL-LOC behind-M girl.ERG boy.ABS M-beat.PST 'The girl beat the boy up behind the school.' b. minajal- da ask'o-b jasal- da moc' house.oBL-LOC near- N girl.OBL-LOC moon.ABS

+b-ixana N-see.PST

-b. minajal- da ask'o-b jasal- da moc' b-ixana house.obl-loc near- N girl.obl-loc moon.ABS N-see.PST 'The girl saw the moon near the school.'
+'The girl saw the moon near the school.'

-As just mentioned, the locative PPs in (10) specify the location of the entire event involving both the internal and external arguments rather than that of the internal argument only: the beating event in (10a) can only be described as such if both the beater and the beatee are behind the school.
-Nor is it plausible for the moon in (10b) to be situated near the school-in order for the sentence to be felicitous, the external argument must be located near the school to perform the seeing.
-Consequently, event-modifying locative PPs in Avar cannot be viewed as being predicated of the lower argument inside VP, and therefore not amenable to the small-clause analysis discussed in the next section.
+As just mentioned, the locative PPs in (10) specify the location of the entire event involving both the internal and external arguments rather than that of the internal argument only: the beating event in (10a) can only be described as such if both the beater and the person being beaten are behind the school.
+Nor is it plausible for the moon in (10b) to be situated near the school-in order for the sentence to be felicitous, the person denoted by the external argument must be located near the school to perform the seeing.
+Consequently, event-modifying locative PPs in Avar cannot be viewed as being predicated of the lower argument inside VP, and are therefore not amenable to the small clause analysis discussed in the next section.